What Freelancers Should Know About LLCs - Pixel Law

-Kansas City freelancers don’t have to create an LLC for their business, but there are many reasons they should consider doing so.
-We’ll look at five of those reasons in this post.
+Freelancers don’t have to create an LLC for their business, but there are many reasons they should consider doing so.
+In this guide, I’ll cover five key reasons why forming an LLC can benefit freelancers in Kansas City, Boulder, and beyond.

-However, don’t forget that you’ll always be liable for your own negligent and bad actions.
-For example, if you cause a car accident while delivering artwork to a client, you will still be personally liable for the damage (that’s where insurance comes in).
+However, keep in mind that you’ll always be liable for your own negligent or harmful actions.
+For example, if you cause a car accident while delivering artwork to a client, you will still be personally liable for the damage—that’s where insurance comes in.

-If you operate your freelance business as a sole proprietor, then the IRS will not make any distinction between you or your business.
-The same is true for single-member LLCs that don’t make any alternative tax election.
-In both cases, all you have to do at the end of the year is attach a Schedule C to your personal tax return.
+If you operate your freelance business as a sole proprietor, the IRS sees no distinction between you and your business.
+The same is true for single-member LLCs that don’t elect a different tax status.
+In both cases, you’ll attach a Schedule C to your personal tax return at the end of the year.

-However, if you form a LLC you can elect to be taxed as a S-Corporation.
-All income, losses, etc., still “pass through” to your personal tax return, but you may be able to reduce your tax bill if your financial situation meets certain criteria.
-You should speak to an accountant about whether you can benefit from a S-Corp election.
+However, forming an LLC gives you the option to elect S-Corp tax status.
+All income, losses, and other tax items still pass through to your personal tax return, but you might be able to reduce your tax bill if your financial situation meets certain criteria.
+Speak to an accountant to see if an S-Corp election could benefit you.

 (This article is general in nature and is not legal advice.)